Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 * [x] My priorities are to just get a simple map up and running in the dash app.
 - School level shapefiles take forever to load.
 Exploration of the file reveals it it contains all school districts in the US and its territories.
 I will subset it to improve load times.
 The same is also true for district shapefiles

-- The geometry in my shape file is in CRS form.
+- The geometry in my shape file is in CRS projection.
 I think that the errors in my mapping app want me to re-project my data to convert it from a curved to a flat surface.
 Hopefully this will give me the flat map I'm looking for.

 - Created function to change dtypes of lat and long assessment columns and then create a GeoPandas df.
 I turned on the pkl generator and made a fresh batch.